CSNG-MFF/Arkheia/README.md

 - mongodb
 - npm
-- python3

-To install the dependencies run:
-`npm install`

 ## Startup

 ### Backend
-First go to the `server` subdirectory:
+First go to the `server` subdirectory using the following command:
 `cd server`

-assuming you are in the `Arkheia` directory
+Assuming you are in the `Arkheia` directory

+To install the dependencies run:
+`npm install`

+Then to run mongodb:
+`mongod` or `npm run db`

 To start the development server
 `npm run dev`

-To run mongodb:
-`mongod` or `npm run db`

 ### Frontend
 Go to the `backend` subdirectory:
 `cd backend`

-assuming you are in the `Arkheia` directory
+Assuming you are in the `Arkheia` directory

+To install the dependencies run:
+`npm install`

 To start the frontend run
 `npm start`